Mastering Maker and Manager Schedules for Productivity

 4. Prioritize productivity over presenteeism

 Several makers often spend long periods of time focusing on one project.
-This tendency to engage in focussed work can cause a maker’s efforts to go unnoticed, especially in the remote workplace.
+This tendency to engage in focused work can cause a maker’s efforts to go unnoticed, especially in the remote workplace.
 Managers should build a robust practice of visibility in the hybrid and remote workplace that will counteract this pitfall and encourage employees to focus on productivity without being preoccupied with the need to project presenteeism.

 5. Metrics for Managerial Success: Enhancing Maker's Time